metio/terraform-provider-git/docs/data-sources/tag.md

 ### Required

 - `directory` (String) The path to the local Git repository.
-- `tag` (String) The tag to gather information about.
+- `name` (String) The name of the tag to gather information about.

 ### Read-Only

 - `annotated` (Boolean) Whether the given tag is an annotated tag.
 - `id` (String) `DEPRECATED`: Only added in order to use the sdkv2 test framework.
-The path to the local Git repository.
+The name of the tag to gather information about.
 - `lightweight` (Boolean) Whether the given tag is a lightweight tag.
+- `message` (String) The associated message of an annotated tag.
 - `sha1` (String) The SHA1 checksum of the commit the given tag is pointing at.